parnopaeus/oalanguage/README.md

 ### Analysis spreadsheet

 The raw numbers for our analysis are available in the spreadsheet titled "analysis_numbers.csv".
-There is also an Excel .xlsx file with the below information included as comments.
+There is also an Excel .xlsx file with the below information included as comments, and the publisher names in a different order to match other data collected for this project.

 The information in this spreadsheet contains the following columns:
 * Source for the texts